neographophobic/Cube4-Sketches/readme.md

 This sketch will attempt to draw letters or numbers on the Y 0 plane of the cube.
 A 4x4 grid is limiting, so some of the text isn't the clearest but it works as a proof of concept.

-If you set the colour of the letters to BLACK, the sketch will pick a random colour colour to use for each letter of a given message.
+If you set the colour of the letters to BLACK, the sketch will pick a random colour to use for each letter of a given message.

 ## Looping Boxes
 [![Looping Boxes Video](https://i.ytimg.com/s_vi/dJm4NXJt7sg/2.jpg?sqp=CLD827UF&rs=AOn4CLBWrltKDvSpYvCHqAkw3EG8fyydbQ&time=1454833379513)](https://youtu.be/dJm4NXJt7sg "Looping Boxes Video")

 This sketch has a small inner square, and a larger outer square that is hollow.
-The inner square passes through the outer square, and then the squares move along a face and then process repeats.
+The inner square passes through the outer square, and then the squares move along a face and then the process repeats.

 *There is a non blocking version of this sketch.*